Trip na Trip

-Trip na Trip was a Philippine travel show broadcast by ABS-CBN.
-Produced by Bayan Productions in cooperation with ABS-CBN News and Current Affairs, it aired from February 5, 2006 to July 22, 2011 and was initially hosted by Katherine de Castro and Franzen Fajardo.
+Trip na Trip is a Philippine television travel documentary show broadcast by ABS-CBN.
+Originally hosted by Kat de Castro and Franzen Fajardo, it aired from February 5, 2006 to July 22, 2011.
+De Castro, Fajardo, Kian Kazemi, Uma Khouny, Jayson Gainza, Boogs Bugia, Akihiro Sato, and Kevin Lapena serve as the final hosts.
 A one-of-a-kind reality-based travel show on Philippine television, the program focused on lesser-known and even unexplored regions of the country and attracted both local and foreign viewers.
-The program's last co-hosts, De Castro, Fajardo, Kian Kazemi, Uma Khouny, Jason Gainza, Boogs Bugia, Akihiro Sato, and Kevin Lapena, collectively known as the Trippers and dubbed as the new faces of Philippine tourism, hosted it until it was canceled due to Bayan Productions' financial restrictions.